mi2rl/3DP-COVID19/Readme_ENG.md

 ## 5. Face/eye protector

 *	This device is developed as a tool for protecting peoples' eyes and face from infectious virus (respiratory droplets) by covering whole face.
-*	Transparent acrylic sheet
+*	Transparent acrylic sheet .
 *	It can be used with attachment of transparent acrylic sheet (OHP film) onto the 3d printed frame.
 *	3D printed frame + Transparent Acrylic sheets OHP film.
-–	OHP films can be attached(holded) onto the frame through the holes with 4-hole punch
+–	OHP films can be attached(holded) onto the frame through the holes with 4-hole punch.
-*	Printing with robust materials (e.g. ABS, PLA in FDM) are recommended
+*	Printing with robust materials (e.g. ABS, PLA in FDM) are recommended.
-*	Original design of AMC-MI2RL
+*	Original design of AMC-MI2RL.
 *	STL link:
                 https://github.com/mi2rl/3DP-COVID19/blob/master/Face-eye%20protector.stl